baseboxorg/dotfiles-arch/README.md

 For Arch-based environments: `install-arch.sh && link.sh universal arch`
 For Debian-based environments: `install-debian.sh && link.sh universal debian`

-If `stow` encounters existing dotfiles while making symlinks, it will make backups suffixed with `.stow.bak`.
+If `stow` encounters existing dotfiles while making symlinks, it will make backups suffixed with `.stow-bak`.

 To remove all symlinks to dotfiles set by GNU stow, simply `unlink.sh` with no arguments.
 If there is an existing `.stow.bak` match, that file will be restored by removing the backup suffix.